 Preparing Looks For Different Time Periods

-When you become a Background Actor with Central Casting, you have the opportunity to work on movies and TV shows set in all kinds of time periods, like the 1860s in Dickinson to the 2400s in The Orville.
+When you become a Background Actor with Central Casting, you have the opportunity to work on movies and TV shows set in all kinds of time periods, like the 1960s in Godfather of Harlem, the '90s in Dexter: Original Sin, and multiple decades in For All Mankind.
 The variety of locations, eras, and storylines gives you the chance to put looks together for a wide range of roles.
 From prepping period costumes to getting your hair just right, here's what you need to know about preparing for set.

 Period hairstyles

-Some roles may require very specific hair and for others you will be able to create your own era-appropriate hairstyles.
+Depending on the production, your details may include specific hairstyles to emulate and for others you will have more leeway to create your own era-appropriate looks.
 If you need inspiration or instructions for how to create a style, YouTube has how-to videos for a variety of looks for your hair type.

 Makeup and nails

 If you're instructed to do a natural look, that usually means a base foundation, mascara, and light blush.
-Once you get to set, the makeup department may give you tips on how to complete your makeup using the products you bring with you.
 Remember, it's always easier to add than remove, so if you're not sure how far to take a look, it's better to do your makeup conservatively and bring your products to set so the makeup department can suggest how to add the finishing touches.

 Don't forget about your nails!
-Gel and acrylic nails are very modern and often won't work for period pieces.
+Gel and acrylic nails often won't work for period pieces.
 If you have gels, acrylics, or modern nail art, be sure to ask the Casting Director about nail requirements before submitting or accepting an offer for work.

 Period costumes and wardrobe